 \section{Hyperbolicity and a priori $C^0$ and $C^1$ norm estimates}

 One of the main difficulties in the present problem is to control the hyperbolicity in the domain of determinacy while extending the local solution to the whole interaction region.
-Therefore we try to construct invariant regions of characteristic angles in this section.
+In order to construct invariant regions of characteristic angles we use the ideas proposed in the work of Lai \cite{lai2021interactions} in this section.

 Let us denote $\bar{\delta}(\tau)=\tan^{-1}\sqrt{m(\tau)}$, $\underset{\tau\rightarrow\infty}{\lim}\bar{\delta}(\tau)=\bar{\delta}^*$, $\psi(\tau)=\bar{\delta}(\tau)-\bar{\delta}(\tau_0)+\displaystyle{\int_{\tau_0}^{\tau}}|\bar{\delta}'(\tau)|d\tau$,\\ $\chi(\tau)=\bar{\delta}(\tau)-\bar{\delta}(\tau_0)-\displaystyle{\int_{\tau_0}^{\tau}}|\bar{\delta}'(\tau)|d\tau$ and assume that